Latest Tezos (XTZ) News Update

 TLDR

-Tezos’ development pipeline focuses on scalability, real-world assets, and ecosystem growth.
+Tezos' roadmap focuses on scaling, real-world assets, and ecosystem growth:

 Deep Dive